 The University of Arkansas is dedicated to providing a safe, secure and inclusive learning environment for our campus community.
 You can help by reporting student concerns, student conduct violations, sexual misconduct or other potential threats to campus safety.

+To file a police report or contact UAPD directly, please call 479-575-2222.
+Sexual assault, sexual violence, domestic/dating violence and stalking are crimes.
+Victims are encouraged to report these crimes to UAPD or other local law enforcement.
 Please call 911 for emergencies.
-Sexual assault, sexual violence, domestic/dating violence and stalking are crimes.
-Victims are encouraged to report these crimes to UAPD (479) 575-2222 or other local law enforcement.

 Are you worried about the behavior of a member of the campus community?
-Are you worried about the safety or well-being of others, but are not sure what to do?File a Report
+Are you worried about the safety or well-being of others?
+For emergencies, please call (479) 575-2222 or 911.

 Non-Emergency Student Concerns